The Legal Center offers free legal advocacy and representation for survivors of intimate partner violence of all gender identities. Services include:

 In Philadelphia, 85% of individuals seeking civil protection from abuse (PFA) orders lack representation and must appear pro se despite their lack of familiarity with the judicial process.
 Consequently, the majority of pro se petitioners are unable to present the necessary evidence to establish eligibility for a PFA, even though the facts of their case entitle them to one.
 WAA’s Legal Center fills such information gaps by working with victims to navigate the complexities of the legal system in order to obtain life-saving protections under law.

 Clients often face multiple challenges, including victimization from domestic violence and/or stalking, homelessness, poverty, and unemployment.
-The Legal Center provides more than 6,000 individuals each year with free attorney representation, court advocacy or telephone counseling in seeking protection from abuse orders, child custody and support.
+The Legal Center provides more than 3.500 individuals each year with free attorney representation, court advocacy or telephone counseling in seeking protection orders, child custody and support.

-Attorney representation: WAA provides free attorney representation to individuals seeking protection from abuse or child custody and support.
+Attorney representation: Women Against Abuse provides free attorney representation to individuals seeking protection orders or child custody and support.

 Court advocacy: Women Against Abuse court advocates provide direct legal assistance and safety planning to victims of domestic violence in court who may be unfamiliar with the Women Against Abuse Legal Center.
-Advocates help clients navigate the legal process, which can be cumbersome, abstruse and re-traumatizing for victims.
-WAA court advocates are stationed in Philadelphia Family Court, where protection from abuse cases are heard, and in Philadelphia’s two criminal courtrooms dedicated to domestic violence cases.
+Advocates help clients navigate the legal process, which can be cumbersome and re-traumatizing for victims.
+Court advocates are stationed in Philadelphia Family Court, where protection from abuse cases are heard, and in Philadelphia’s two criminal courtrooms dedicated to domestic violence cases.

-New initiatives: The Legal Center launched two new programs—the Telephone Outreach Program and the Fast-Track Attorney Program—to reach more victims of domestic violence and provide appropriate assistance.
+Innovative Approaches: The Legal Center launched two innovative programs—the Telephone Outreach Program and the Fast-Track Attorney Program—to reach more victims of domestic violence and provide appropriate assistance.